alevzfdez/Microsoft-on24-video-webinar-downloader/README.md

 ## Requirements ##

-Script has been coded following python3 (check --help for more info),

-    python3 webinar-video-downloader.py -h

-Python required modules can be installed by using file on src folder,
+1. Install python3 and virtual environment on your system

+       sudo apt-get install python3 virtualenv -y

+2. Initialize virtual environment and install script requirements

+       virtualenv -p python3 venv
+       . venv/bin/activate
        pip3 install -r src/requirements.txt

-Audio and video will be merged after separated download, to allow merge you need to install ffmpeg on your runing OS, please refer to [ffmpeg download](https://www.ffmpeg.org/download.html) site in order to install it.
+3. Audio and video will be merged after separated download, to allow merge you need to install ffmpeg on your runing OS, please refer to [ffmpeg download](https://www.ffmpeg.org/download.html) site in order to install it.

+## Script ussage ##

+1. If only one URL wants to be downloaded (video and subtitles)

+        python3 src/webinar-video-downloader.py -u <URL>

+3. Download a list of URLs (video and subtitles)

+        python3 src/webinar-video-downloader.py -f <links list file>

 ## LICENSE